tomsom/yoga-linux/README.md

 - [ ] **GRUB scaling**
   > Because of the 2.8K display the text in GRUB is very small and hardly readable

-- [ ] **The speakers suck**
-  > The speakers seem to be tuned the heck out of in Windows with Dolby Atmos, also Linux only recognizes 2 out of the 4 speakers

 ***